Ants on a garden plant

 A daffodil

-Daffodils produce a lovely scent that’s alluring to many insects, ants being among these insects, the base of the daffodil plant is usually swarming with ants in search of the plant’s sweet nectar.
-Because daffodils are one of ant’s favorites it’s best to keep them planted far away from your home.
-Using a natural ant repellent for example cinnamon or vinegar.
+Daffodils produce a lovely scent that’s alluring to many insects, ants being among these insects.
+The base of the daffodil plant is usually swarming with ants in search of the plant’s sweet nectar.
+Because daffodils are one of ants’ favorites, it’s best to keep them planted far away from your home.
+Using a natural ant repellent, for example, cinnamon or vinegar.
 Insecticidal soap will also control ants.

 Marigolds